Home → Motor Vehicles

 Please be aware that during this time of civil emergency, all Bureau of Motor Vehicle services will be delayed.

-Motor vehicle and trailer registrations, including all temporary registrations and any fuel use decals that expire during the state of emergency will be extended.
+Motor vehicle and trailer registrations, including all temporary registrations that expire during the state of emergency will be extended.

 This applies to registrations issued by municipalities or the Bureau of Motor Vehicles, and also to temporary registrations issued by dealers.
 The State of Maine recognizes the need of individuals, families, and businesses for transportation, work and commerce during the emergency.
 These registrations can be renewed after the emergency ends.

 Registrations issued by a municipality, including temporary registrations, are deemed extended until 30 days following the termination of the state of emergency pursuant to P.L.
 2019, ch.
 617, F-1 , emergency laws approved by the Governor on March 18, 2020.

 Other registrations, including temporary registrations, will be extended until 30 days following the termination of the state of emergency pursuant to the emergency provision of 29-A MRSA 405(4).

 Please call the central office of the Department of the Secretary of State at 207-626-8400 if you have an emergency related to BMV that is not addressed by these registration extensions.

 Public Laws and Resolves affecting Motor Vehicles during the 129th Second Legislative Session.
 All laws are effective June 16, 2020unless otherwise noted.

 Secretary Dunlap encourages license renewals before final waiver deadline nears